O = require 'omicron'

 Returns a registered event listener, or the number of listeners registered, for

-a given event type
+a given event type.

-is provided, the event listener associated
+If an id as returned by addEvent is provided, the event listener associated

-is provided, the number of event
+with that id is returned.
+If no id is provided, the number of event

-listeners registered to type
+listeners registered to type is returned.

 event: ( eventType, id ) ->